I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlisdaxvolume.md

 In DAX volumes,  user files
     are mapped directly to the persistent memory device.
-Files are then accessed using the memory bus, to help boost system performance.</p>
+Files are then accessed using the memory bus, to help boost system performance.

 ## Requirements
 | &nbsp; | &nbsp; |